lindeloev/mcp/cran-comments.md

+# Resubmission 2

+ * Fixed grammatical error in DESCRIPTION.

+ * mcp now spawns at most 2 cores on CRAN (if `Sys.getenv("_R_CHECK_LIMIT_CORES_") == "TRUE"`).
+The examples and vignettes still call `options(mc.cores = 3)` but this should now be ignored on CRAN.

+ * As mentioned below, the following ERRORs/NOTEs may occur in the CRAN testing but won't be experienced by the end user:
+   - ERROR (install): The dependency `rjags` require JAGS installed.
+   - ERROR (test): The error "loo... tails... missing values where TRUE/FALSE needed" occurs rarely and is an artefact of the testing.
+   - NOTE: The DESCRIPTION DOIs are valid, but Rhub got a HTTP 403 error previously.

 # Resubmission
 This is a resubmission.
 I believe I have solved all the points raised in the initial review.
 All tests pass.
 In this version I have: